weecology/DeepForest/docs/ConfigurationFile.md

 Deepforest comes with a sample config file, deepforest_config.yml.
 Edit this file to change settings while developing models.
 Please note that if you would like for deepforest to save the config file on reload (using deepforest.save_model), the config.yml must be updated instead of updating the dictionary of an already loaded model.

+**Note**: It's important to note the order in which DeepForest searches for the deepforest_config.yml file.
+First it looks for the file in your current working directory.
+If it can't find the file there, it defaults to using the default config.

 ```
 # Config file for DeepForest pytorch module